 I learned about the internship and applied through LinkedIn.
 When I was invited to Frankfurt for interviews, I was a bit nervous, but I didn’t need to be.
 The people were so nice.
 Of course, they asked technical questions, but in a very friendly way.
 It was more like a conversation than an interview.
 I wound up getting the internship, which was both a lot of work and a lot of fun.

 To be honest, every day is different.
-As an Analyst, I spend a lot of time evaluating different opportunities.
+As an Associate, I spend a lot of time evaluating different opportunities.
 I create financial models, analyze the cash flows of real estate investments, prepare presentations and attend meetings.
 I collaborate on projects with all members of my team, including with my Managing Director, who is the most senior member of the team.
 You really get as much responsibility here as you can handle.

 One of the reasons I like to go to work in the morning is because my team gets along so well.
 I can go to anyone in our group and ask questions or for advice.
 We work very hard together on complex projects, and I’ve learned an enormous amount from them.